Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 When a Trade Agreement is broken, the two players automatically collect a certain part of the Trade Goods present on their Trade Agreement (the other Trade Goods are discarded), then they flip the cards so that the Trade Agreement sides face the table and finally give the card back to their former trade partner.

-The part of Trade Goods that get collected depends on how the Trade Agreement was broken:
+How many Trade Goods get collected depends on how the Trade Agreement was broken:

 * If it was broken due to a [hostile action](#user-content-HostileAction), the player that performed the hostile action collects none of the Trade Goods on her Trade Agreements, while her trade partner collects all the Trade Goods on her Trade Agreement.
 * If it was broken for any other reason, both players collect half (round down) of the Trade Goods on their Trade Agreement.